tmoens/zebrafish-facility-manager/zf-deployment-docs/docs/PerFacility.md

 npm run start:dev
 ```

-Remember to stop it with ^C.
+Remember to stop it with ^C once you are satisfied that it is running properly.

 ### Run the zf-server as a service